Skip to main content

 Supporting user accessibility

-While not directly related to energy consumption, dark mode can reduce eye strain, especially in low-light conditions.
+While digital accessibility is not directly related to energy consumption, dark mode can reduce eye strain, especially in low-light conditions.
 If users find dark mode more comfortable, they may spend more time on websites without needing to increase screen brightness, which would otherwise consume more power.

 Should every website use dark mode?